 The Bioethics Research Library at Georgetown University is a destination library for bioethics scholars worldwide and an exceptional resource for the entire Georgetown community.Ask a Librarian

-- PubMed — comprises over 21 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-View recently added documents in core bioethics journals, limit to free full text documents, or search the PubMed Bioethics subset.
+- PubMed — comprises over 24 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+View recently added documents in core bioethics journals or limit to free full text documents.
+You can also search using the bioethics subset.

 - Philosopher’s Index — the primary index to the literature of philosophy.
 Available online if your library has purchased a subscription to the database.